jaateixeira/fawwlg/README.md

 - Verify current Git status of files
 - Check which files are currently marked as assume-unchanged
 - Provides color-coded output for better visibility
+- The same as "git update-index --assume-unchanged <file>" command

 ### 🛠️ Features